 As all Glasgow Museums vouchers can, unfortunately, only be redeemed in store, we will extend the expiry date on all Glasgow Museums vouchers for one year to allow people time to redeem them once museums have reopened.
-At this time we expect museums to reopen at the end of April.

 Q: Is the online shop still open?